Gap and spin texture engineering of Dirac topological states at the Cr-Bi$_2$Se$_3$ interface: Topological surface states

 We additionally analyze the electronic structure of the Cr--\bise\ slabs.
 Figures~\ref{geom} (e) to (h) show the corresponding band dispersions around the $\Gamma$ point and that of the pristine \bise\ 4~QL film.
 The band dispersion of the pristine film shows the topologically protected metallic surface states with the Fermi level located at the Dirac point.
 However, for all the Cr--\bise\ slabs the position of the Fermi level is shifted up between 0.2 and 0.4~eV with respect to the Dirac cone of the free \bise\ surface, which persists in the three cases.
 As a result the free surface topological SSs are always electron doped.

 Next, we focus on the SS when a single Cr overlayer is adhered to the \bise\ surface.
 A large Dirac gap opens up, and the gap opening only occurs at the interface with the magnetic film while the Dirac cone at the free \bise\ surface remains, evidencing the spatially localized character of the effect.
-Furthermore, our calculations reveal that the magnetic easy axis is along the out--of--plane direction as shown in Fig.~\ref{geom}(b).
-Therefore, the origin of the gapped Dirac point is the exchange coupling between the TI SS and the out--of--plane magnetization of the Cr film, which break TRS and all mirror symmetries of the slabs~\cite{InplanePRL}.
+Furthermore, our calculations reveal that the magnetic easy axis is along the out--of--plane direction as shown in Fig.~\ref{geom} (b).
+Therefore, the origin of the gapped Dirac point is the exchange coupling between the TI SS and the out--of--plane magnetization of the Cr film, which breaks TRS.

-As explained above, in the 2 ML system the Cr layers present an in--plane magnetization, and we do not find any appreciable energy difference when the in--plane magnetization is along or normal to the vertical reflection planes of the \bise\ thin films --see Figure~\ref{geom}(a)--.
+As explained above, in the 2 ML system the Cr layers present an in--plane magnetization, and we do not find any appreciable energy difference when the in--plane magnetization is along or normal to the vertical reflection planes of the \bise\ thin films --see Figure~\ref{geom} (a)--.
 Thus, we discuss the results for the in--plane magnetization normal to the reflection plane M$_1$.
-The corresponding band dispersion around the $\Gamma$ point is represented in Figure~\ref{geom}(g).
+The corresponding band dispersion around the $\Gamma$ point is represented in Figure~\ref{geom} (g).
 The topological surface state survives and there is no shift in momentum space of the Dirac point, which remains at $\Gamma$.
 However, the dispersion is no longer linear and the SS presents a large anisotropic mass.
 Only along the -K$_2$--$\Gamma$--K$_2$ line, perpendicular to the mirror plane, electrons at $\bb{k}$ and $-\bb{k}$ have the same energy.
-The preservation of the Dirac point can be easily understood considering that the in--plane magnetization maintains the reflection symmetry M$_1$, normal to the magnetization direction.
-This result is a clear demonstration that in order to open the gap at the Dirac cone, breaking both TRS and all the reflection symmetries is required~\cite{InplanePRL}.
+The preservation of the Dirac point can be easily understood considering that although the breaking of TRS occurs for any non--zero magnetization, the slab is invariant under a reflection normal to the in--plane magnetization direction, thus the reflection symmetry M$_1$ survives.
+This result is a clear demonstration that in order to open a gap at the Dirac cone, breaking the TRS and the three reflection symmetries M$_{1,2,3}$ of the \bise\ lattice is required~\cite{InplanePRL}.
 As in the 1 ML system, the Dirac cone at the free surface of \bise\ remains unmodified but for an energy shift.

 For the system consisting of 3~MLs of Cr on top of the \bise\ thin film, the magnetization points again along the out--of--plane direction.
 Therefore, its behavior is analogous to that of the 1 Cr ML slab: a gap opens at the original Dirac point, although the gap is smaller.
 Moreover, it is worth to note that for 3 Cr MLs, the Fermi level lies exactly within the gap of the surface Dirac fermions gapped by the exchange interaction.